ChunaraLab/ChunaraLab.github.io/MLPH/index.md

 nav_order: 1
 ---

 This repository contains information about the tutorial [Machine Learning in Population and Public Health: challenges and opportunites](https://www.chilconference.org/workshop_b.html) at [ACM Conference on Health, Information and Learning, 2020](https://www.chilconference.org/index.html).
+An elaborate summary of the tutorial content can be found [here](./docs/ACM_chil_tutorial_summary.pdf)
+**Vishwali Mhasawade, Yuan Zhao, and Rumi Chunara.
+2020.
+Machine Learn-ing in Population and Public Health.
+In ACM Conference on Health, Inference,and Learning (ACM CHIL ’20)**

 ## Table of contents
 {: .no_toc .text-delta }